ESilva15/ExpSplitter/README.md

-# WIP
+# ExpSplitter
 This is a simple webapp I use to track expenses.
-It has many holes and things that don't work properly, but the current feature set is:
+It's very early in development so its far from being feature complete.
+The current feature set is:
 - Users (Authentication)
 - Multiple APIs: Lua API, REST API that returns JSON and of course the core `expenses` package itself that can be used separately